official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 118 Telegram 429 UKMIS New York to FCO London, 13 March 2003, ‘Iraq: UK Side‑Statement’.
 119 Angola, Cameroon, Chile, Guinea, Mexico, Pakistan.

-35

-Executive Summarytasks to be achieved in a 10‑day timeline.120 Sir Jeremy reported that France, Germany and Russia all said that the draft resolution without operative paragraph 3 would still authorise force.
+tasks to be achieved in a 10‑day timeline.120 Sir Jeremy reported that France, Germany and Russia all said that the draft resolution without operative paragraph 3 would still authorise force.
 The UK had not achieved “any kind of breakthrough” and there were “serious questions about the available time”, which the US would “not help us to satisfy”.